noodlecollie/v2mp/docs/V2MP.md

 Signals which make use of any registers or memory segments will describe the nature of their use, and any side-effects that may occur in response to the signal being raised.
 See the [Signals](#signals) section for complete documentation on available signals.

+## Signals

+Possible signals that may be raised by the [`SIG`](#bh-raise-signal-sig) instruction are described below.

+### `0000h`: End Program

+This signal indicates that the program has finished. `R1` indicates an exit code.
+By convention, this should be `0` if the program completed its task successfully, and non-`0` if an error occurred. **TODO:** define common error codes?

+Upon receipt of this signal, the supervisor will terminate the program and the processor will no longer be simulated.

 ## Faults

 The possible faults raised by the processor are described below.